creativecommons/cc-legal-tools-data/README.md

 - **[`legalcode/`](legalcode)**
   - The immediate subdirectories are Locale Names
   - Contains Gettext Files for Legal Code
+  - Each license tool has a custom Django/gettext translation domain that is the same as the Transifex resource slug
 - **[`locale/`](locale)**
   - The immediate subdirectories are Locale Names
   - Contains Gettext Files for Deeds & UX
+  - The default Django/gettext translation domain is used (`django`)
+  - The Transifex resource slug is `deeds_ux`
 - Gettext Files details:
   - `.mo` machine object Gettext Files
     - *generated* by [cc-licenses][cc-licenses] `compilemessages` and